 However, with Jenkins

-Unfortunately, you cannot still beneficiate of this fix unless you are running at least jenkins-1.598, but you can create a symbolic link as workaround:
+Unfortunately, you still cannot benefit from this fix unless you are running at least jenkins-1.598, but you can create a symbolic link as workaround:

 mklink /d "c:\data\network docs" "\\server\shareddata\"

-Then, to correctly visualise the icons you need to customise that line with:
+Then, to correctly visualize the icons you need to customize that line with: